 Review the licensee’s procedure on safety and security interface and review the types of interactions the two departments have on-site.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions that you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions that you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Qualification Signature OJT-SRA-3.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature OJT-SRA-3.

 Regional Security Risk Analyst Technical Proficiency Level Signature Card and Certification